Ocean general circulation model: Horizontal grid types

-Finite Differences grid
+Finite differences grid

 Finite differences grids are the most common grid types for OGCMs.
 For the grids, the Arakawa Grids are often used.
 On the A grid all quantities are calculated on a single point.
 This was only used in some of the earliest OGCMs.
 However, it was quickly realized that the solutions were extremely poor.
 The B grid has the velocity components on the edges of the Temperature grid boxes.
 While the C grid separates these velocity components in an u and v component.
 Both are still used presently in different models.

-It is also possible to have a so-called nested grid model.
+It is also possible to have a so-called Nested Grid Model.
 A nested grid model is an adaptation of the finite differences grid in which some parts have a higher density of grid points.

-Finite Element Grid
+Finite element grid

 Sometimes models use a finite element grid.
 Here, the variables are solved on a triangular grid.
 The big advantage of finite element grids is that it allows flexible resolution throughout the domain of the model.
 This is especially useful when studying a flow in a near a coastal environment as the coast can be more easily mapped.

-Spectral Grid
+Spectral grid

 The spectral grids are the least used grids for OGCMs, while being widely used in atmospheric general circulation models.
 They are harder to use for ocean modelling because of the more complicated boundary conditions in the ocean compared to atmospheric models where they are extensively used.

-Vertical Grid Types
+Vertical grid types

 The vertical grids used for ocean general circulation models are often different from their atmospheric counterparts.
 Atmospheric models often use pressure as a vertical coordinate because of its isentropic nature.